PantalaLabs/BionicGlove/README.md

 ![cover](/pictures/cover.jpg) | ![eva](/pictures/eva.jpg)

 10/10/2023 Update
-* a whole new project emerged.
+* a whole new design emerged.
 With no moving parts, thinner, lighter and easier to use.

 https://www.instagram.com/p/CygAKJ8ucLL/